-Franklin Scott enters his second year as an assistant women's basketball coach for North Carolina A&T. In addition to his coaching duties, Scott also handles A&T’s basketball operations.
-He brings with him experience in coaching and player development.
+Franklin Scott enters his third year as an assistant women's basketball coach for North Carolina A&T. He brings with him experience in coaching and player development.

 Scott comes to Greensboro after serving as the top assistant coach and recruiting coordinator at Jefferson College, a two-year community college in Hillsboro, Mo.
 For two seasons, he helped the Vikings win more than 50 games.
 Scott served as the offensive coordinator and maintained recruiting responsibilities.
 He also handled film exchange, scouting and facilitated an athletics department study hall to enhance academic achievement.

 On the court, the Vikings were prosperous during his stay there.
 During the 2011-12 season, the Vikings went 31-5, winning the Midwest Community College Athletic Conference crown and Region XVI championship title.
 The 2011-12 team was also national ranked as high as No. 9 in the National Junior College Athletic Association National Poll, and Scott signed a Top 10 JUCO recruiting class that season, including several players ranked highly at their position by ESPN and by Dan Olson Collegiate Girls Basketball Report, including the No. 3 overall player.
 They finished seventh at the NJCAA Division I National Tournament.

 In the midst of the program's success, he helped develop three all-region players and four all-conference players, including LaQuinta Jefferson, who was named to the NJCAA All-Tournament team as well as to the Women's Basketball Coaches Association JUCO All-American team in 2012.
 She was also nominated as a candidate for the WBCA State Farm JUCO Player of the Year.
 Scott was instrumental in helping send four players to the NCAA Division I level and two players to the NCAA Division II level.